bitrix24/b24restdocs/api-reference/chat-bots/imbot-register.md

 {% note warning %}

-If you plan to install more than one chat-bot within one application: *Bitrix24 Rest* imposes a restriction on working with event handlers – there can only be one handler per application.
+If you plan to install more than one chat-bot within a single application: *Bitrix24 Rest* imposes a restriction on working with event handlers – there can only be one handler per application.
 Therefore, when registering a second chat-bot, the links to the handlers **EVENT_MESSAGE_ADD**, **EVENT_WELCOME_MESSAGE**, and **EVENT_BOT_DELETE** must be the same as those of the first.

 If it is necessary to handle multiple bots within one application, this must be accounted for within the event handler.
 For this, when an event occurs, an array of bots is passed to allow for correct processing.